amitofsk/dandy/docs/widgetApi.md

 ## SlideDisplay
 ### Description
+SlideDisplay is used to display an analog input value as a slider along a bar.
 ### Member Functions
 ### Options
 ### Examples
 ### Notes
 ### Similar Classes
+SlideDisplay is a child of AnalogInDisplay.
+TricolorDisplay, DialDisplay, and SimplePlotDisplay also display analog input values.

 ## SymbolDisplay
 ### Description
+The SymbolDisplay class displays static symbols including ground and power symbols.
+When drawing a microcontroller, use these static symbols to display other pins which are neither inputs nor outputs.
 ### Member Functions
 ### Options
 ### Examples